KEY ESSAY WRITING SKILLS

 3. Any additional evidence should come from later in the text.

-4. Your additional evidence sentences should flow naturally from the earlier parts of the paragraph.
+4. Your additional evidence sentences should flow naturally from the earlier parts of the paragraph, with some kind of linking phrase.

 5. Your additional analysis needs to build on the analysis from earlier in the paragraph – saying something new.